w-okada/voice-changer/README.md

 * Slightly degraded performance (up to 25% reduction) can be observed with multi-GPU setups.

+* AMD Radeon RX 7000 series may be unable to achieve low latency (below 256ms).

 ### All versions

 * On first startup, voice may not change or errors may occur until Chunk and Extra settings are changed.
 Workaround is to change Chunk and Extra.